Lerner's avatar

 The plot itself is quite intricate but engrossing, and the writing style is just fascinating.

 The plot itself is quites intricate but engrossing, and the writing style is just fascinating.
+The plot is intricate but engrossing, and the writing style is fascinating.

 This sentence has been marked as perfect!